-Barley is a very healthy grain, it’s rich in vitamins, minerals and it’s high in beneficial fibres, which are responsible for most of its health benefits.
+Barley is a very healthy grain, it’s rich in vitamins, minerals, and it’s high in dietary fibre.

-In particular, this grain is high in soluble fibre (the kind of fibre that transforms into a sticky, gel-like mass during digestion).
+Also, it is rich in fibre.
+In particular, a soluble fibre that transforms into a gel-like mass during digestion.

-Because of this, barley’s movement through the digestive system is slowed, meaning that the rate at which it is broken down into glucose and released into the bloodstream is slowed as well.
+Barley movement through the digestive system is slow, meaning that the rate at which it is broken down into glucose and released into the bloodstream is slow as well.

 Risotto pearl barley

-Serve the risotto with salad leaves and pumpkin seeds sprinkled over the top and a good drizzle of balsamic vinegar.
+- Serve the risotto with salad leaves and pumpkin seeds sprinkled over the top plus a good drizzle of balsamic vinegar.

 To make a creamier risotto sprinkle nutritional yeast on top.